mcclellandj/twitter-graph-analysis/README.md

 - Node and link structure
 - Use of bots

-The hashtags selected are from different current event, namely:
+The hashtags selected are from different current events from 2023, namely:

 - technology (#bard)
 - international affairs (#ChinaSpyBalloon)